CesiumGS/cesium-unity/README.md

 If you run into a crash on startup while using Vulkan, you may need to upgrade your version of Unity: https://issuetracker.unity3d.com/issues/oculus-quest-app-using-vulkan-crashes-on-startup

+### :green_book:License

+[Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
+Cesium for Unity is free to use for both commercial and non-commercial use.